 Philip Leverhulme Prizes

-Philip Leverhulme Prizes recognise the achievement of early career researchers whose work has already attracted international recognition and whose future career is exceptionally promising.
+Philip Leverhulme Prizes recognise the achievement of outstanding researchers whose work has already attracted international recognition and whose future career is exceptionally promising.
 The prize scheme makes up to thirty awards of £100,000 a year, across a range of academic disciplines.
-The 2014 round opens on 6 January 2014 and closes to nominations on 14 May 2014.
+The 2015 round opens on 5 January 2015 and closes to nominations on 14 May 2015.

 Philip Leverhulme Prizes have been offered since 2001 in commemoration of the contribution to the work of the Trust made by Philip Leverhulme, the Third Viscount Leverhulme and grandson of William Hesketh Lever, the founder of the Trust.